 Alternatively this morning, if you prefer to horseback ride instead of bike, your group may transfer to Hanga Kio'e for horseback riding.
 The ride extends from Hanga Kio'e, along Easter Islands northwest coat.
 Rich in coastal views, this trip also provides the opportunity to explore seaside caves.
 Conclude your ride at the beach of Ahu Akivi and transfer back to your hotel.

-Enjoy a free afternoon to rent a bike, or arrange for another snorkel trip, or just explore the island on your own.
+Enjoy a free afternoon to rent a bike, arrange for a snorkel trip, or just explore the island on your own.